Medy682/Sales-Analysis-Report-Power-BI-Excel-Project/README.md

 ✅ Project Overview
-This project presents an end-to-end sales analysis using Excel and Power BI.
+This project presents an end-to-end sales analysis using an Excel dataset and Power BI.
 The objective was to transform raw sales data into actionable business insights by applying proper data modelling, DAX time-intelligence, and business-focused KPIs.
 The final output is an interactive Power BI dashboard designed to support data-driven decision-making.

 ---